 Furthermore, we classify the queries into two classes as defined below. \begin{defn}[Partial and Complete Queries.]
-While querying on a range $r \equiv [x_{start}:x_{end},y_{start}:y_{end}]$, we perform a Partial (Complete) Query on node $n$ operating on range $r'\equiv [x_1:x_2,y_1:y_2]$ such that $r$ is a $x$-subregion ($x$-superregion) of $r'$ (or completely matches with $r'$). \end{defn}
+While querying on a range $r \equiv [x_{start}:x_{end},y_{start}:y_{end}]$, we perform a Partial (Complete) Query on a node operating on range $r'\equiv [x_1:x_2,y_1:y_2]$ such that $r$ is a $x$-subregion ($x$-superregion) of $r'$ (or completely matches with $r'$). \end{defn}

 In our proposed 2D Segment Tree, at each node, we store two types of values and lazy updates, namely, Global and Local.
 Global values and global lazy updates propagate along the first dimension.
 These are the results of Intended Updates and are used both in Partial and Complete Queries.
-Local values and local lazy updates, on the contrary, remain confined within the first dimensions and they do not propagate.
+Local values and local lazy updates, on the contrary, remain confined within the first dimension and they do not propagate.
 They account for Dispersed Updates and are only considered during Complete Query.
-In case of Partial Queries, we dilute the values stored in the nodes by scaling them, and we only consider the global values stored in the nodes.
-In case of Complete Queries, we do not dilute the values stored in the nodes and consider both local and global values.
+In case of Partial Queries, we dilute, i.e., scale down the values stored in the nodes by scaling them, and we only consider the global values stored in the nodes.
+In the cases of Complete Queries, we do not dilute the values stored in the nodes and consider both local and global values.
 We discuss the details in the next section.

-In what follows we will be using the following notations with respect to a segment tree.
-A node $n$ of a Segment Tree is defined by the following attributes: \begin{itemize} \item $n.range$: The range of the node specifies the segment it is operating on. \item $n.size$: The size denotes the length, i.e., the number of elements in the segment it is operating on. \item $n.value$: The value of a node equals the result of the function of consideration when operated on the segment the node is defined on.
-For example, for our range sum query problem, the value represents the sum of all the elements in the segment. \item $n.lazy$: The value of the lazy update of a node signifies that all the descendants of that node should be updated by this value implicitly. \end{itemize} In our proposed modification we decompose the values and lazy updates into two components `Global' and `Local'.
-Therefore these quantities are denoted by $n.global.value$, $n.global.lazy$, $n.local.value$, $n.local.lazy$ for Global and Local components respectively.
+In what follows we will be using the following notations with respect to a Segment Tree.
+A node $node$ of a Segment Tree is defined by the following attributes: \begin{itemize} \item $node.range$: The range of the node specifies the segment it is operating on. \item $node.size$: The size denotes the length, i.e., the number of elements in the segment it is operating on. \item $node.value$: The value of a node equals the result of the function of consideration when operated on the segment the node is defined on.
+For example, for our range sum query problem, the value represents the sum of all the elements in the segment. \item $node.lazy$: The value of the lazy update of a node signifies that all the descendants of that node should be updated by this value implicitly. \end{itemize} In our proposed modification we decompose the values and lazy updates into two components `Global' and `Local'.
+Therefore these quantities are denoted by $node.global.value$, $node.global.lazy$, $node.local.value$, $node.local.lazy$ for Global and Local components respectively.